 Use of antioxidants serums on the scalp can encourage healthy cell talk between the immune cells, and improve the ability of the scalp to fight off disease-causing bacteria and fungus.
 This also helps to maintain regular sebum production.
 Copper tripeptide is a potent antioxidant with minimal to zero risk of scalp irritation.
 It helps to maintain healthy, immunological function of the scalp, promoting beneficial scalp microbiome.

-SHOP THE STORYTags: Haircare, Sensitive Scalp
+SHOP THE STORYTags: ~All Topics, Haircare, Sensitive Scalp